Steph Guy, P.E., LEED AP

 What Steph loves most about her engineering career is the opportunity to impact others — it may be a building that will provide much-needed jobs, bring the arts back into a community, or add essential educational spaces.
 Steph enjoys making a difference in her community — both locally and nationally.
 She uses her LEED accreditation and expertise as a mechanical engineer to design building systems that are better for the environment, prioritizing energy efficiency and sustainable design.

-As an associate principal at Alvine Engineering, Steph encourages relationships, both professional and community, through the projects she works on.
+As a principal at Alvine Engineering, Steph encourages relationships, both professional and community, through the projects she works on.
 For example, after working on a project that renovated a rundown building for a local nonprofit, Together, she helped Alvine Engineering establish a lasting relationship with the organization.
 The firm now partners with Together throughout the year to provide volunteer opportunities that support the community.

 - National Architectural Engineering Institute (AEI) Member and Nebraska AEI Member